-Wood is a natural material that continues responding to its environment even after it has been processed into boards, beams, decking, or furniture.
+Wood is a natural material that continues responding to its environment long after it has been processed into boards, beams, or furniture.
 Changes in humidity can cause expansion and shrinkage, while prolonged moisture exposure may increase the risk of fungal decay in susceptible species.
-If you've ever noticed a deck board that feels spongy underfoot or a fence post that's started leaning, you've seen what happens when moisture gets the upper hand.
+If you have ever noticed a deck board that feels spongy underfoot or a fence post that has started leaning, you have seen what happens when moisture gets the upper hand.

 | Factor | Potential Effect | Maintenance Approach |